JinrenMile/SI507_FinalProject/README.md

 webbrowser

 ### Instruction for Web API
-For the Web API, I have put my API key of TMDB in CachingData.py, with the URL I used for collecting the popular 20 movies in TMDB.
+For the Web API, I have put my API key of TMDB in CachingData.py, with the URL I used for collecting the popular 20 movies in TMDB. <br>
 They look like: <br>
 TMDB_API_KEY = ‘…’ <br>
 url = ‘…’